 For instance, in the aforementioned ‘space baboon’ level May dons a pair of anti-gravity boots and Cody straps on a belt that either makes him grow into a giant, or shrink down to the size of a bug.
 What follows is a marvelous experience where May walks freely on the ceiling and walls to reach remote switches or navigate tricky parts of the terrain.

-Cody, on the other hand, contributes by shoving heavy objects out of the way in his colossal state, and getting through tiny holes to activate robots is a cinch after he deflates to his mini form.
+Cody, on the other hand, contributes by shoving heavy objects out of the way in his colossal state, and getting through tiny spaces is a cinch after he deflates to his mini form.
 And yes, he deflates – he literally farts himself smaller.

 Twice the goodness